davidlatwe/rezup/README.md

 The `edit` can be used if the `url` is a filesystem path that point to the source code and the Rez environment can run in dev-mode.

 If the extension has `isolation` set to true, additional venv will be created just for that package.
 Different Python version (if can be found from system) will be used when `python` entry presented.

+For saving revision's creation time, one could add `shared` section in setting for defining dependencies that can be shared across all revisions in one container.
+Won't be shared with extension that has `isolated` set to true.

+Section `env` is for setting environment variables when container revision is being used.
+However this feature can be hard to debug when something goes wrong, because it's per revision setting and currently no tool for iterating those `.toml` between revisions for debug.
+See [Site Customize](### Site Customize) below for better alternative.

 ### Caveat